 Manages adverse amenity impacts of the railway and busway through the design and placement of appropriate uses.

-Provides pedestrian and cyclist connections from the Boggo Road Busway station to surrounding residential and employment areas.
+Provides pedestrian and cyclist connections from the Boggo Road busway station to surrounding residential and employment areas.

 Table 7.2.4.3.3.B–Maximum building height in storeys